hammyr/terraform-infra-codes-repo/README.md

-### main shell script to create all env infra at once
+### all shell script files to create and destroy all infra in all environments:
-- infra-creation.sh
+#### `01-buildspec-dev.sh` script for manually run terraform script for provision infra in `dev environment`.
 ```
 #!/bin/bash

+#Noted: make one shell-script-file & copy this whole shell-script-file into newly created shell-file then run that shell-file.

 set -x  # debug mode
 set -e  # exit the script when there is an error